 Several years ago, I visited a church built in early 1900’s (or earlier) in Reading, Pennsylvania.
 As I admired the patterned tilework of the floors, original to the structure, I was surprised to see tiny little swastikas among the decorations in the tiles.
 The members of the church were well-used to explaining that the symbol of the swastika pre-dates the Third Reich by many thousands of years, and the builders of their church did not, in fact, have even the remotest connection to Nazism.
 Evidently the swastika held significance for Hindus and Buddhists in ancient India and Asia for thousands of years, was used in ancient Greece and can be found among the ruins of Troy.
 It also held significance for ancient Druids and Celts, Nordic tribes, and even ancient Christians.

-And those Nazis (neo? really?), proudly waving their banners of evil, hatred, and death, were accompanied by others who bore aloft the Confederate flag.
+And those Nazis, proudly waving their banners of evil, hatred, and death, were accompanying others who bore aloft the Confederate flag.
 Side-by-side, with a shared purpose, they took to the streets to stand together in protest.
 I have little doubt that they arrived that day at the same protest with no pre-arranged intent to support one another.

 I’ve seen a few posts informing the uninformed that the original meaning of the Confederate flag had everything to do with Christian love and brotherhood, and that may well be true.
 But I’m certain that for the folks in Charlottesville who watched that red, white, and blue Dixie banner march by in company with the red, white, and black banner of genocidal National Socialism, images of Christian love and brotherhood were not what came to mind.